Sinn Fein Cllr Mark Lynch has criticised the lack of activity in the Town Hall in Newbridge on a daily basis.

 Cllr Lynch added: “Something needs to be done.
 There has been no active response from KCC.
 The Town Hall is lying there idle.
 There are groups there actually willing to use it.”

-Cllr Murty Aspell suggested going forward that the Town Hall work with the Riverbank, whereby if the Riverbank cannot facilitate a certain event the Town Hall could be an alternative event.
+Cllr Murty Aspell suggested going forward that the Town Hall work with the Riverbank, whereby if the Riverbank cannot facilitate a certain event the Town Hall could be an alternative venue.

 Kildare County Council asked Cllr Lynch to put forward groups who may have concerns for further talks.